 Applying to the Dental Hygiene Program and Applicant Selection Process

-- If you are not an admitted student at SCTCC, you must apply to SCTCC, submit official transcripts to SCTCC, then submit the Dental Hygiene program application during open application period.
+- If you are not an admitted student at SCTCC, you must apply to SCTCC, get accepted to SCTCC and submit official transcripts to SCTCC.
+After transcripts are reviewed, then submit the Dental Hygiene program application during open application period.

-- DH Applicants may apply only after successful completion of 3 of the 4 science prerequisite courses.
+- Dental Hygiene applicants may apply only after successful completion of 3 of the 4 science prerequisite courses.

 - Applicants will be ranked using the Dental Hygiene Program Point System.

-- Non-accepted applicants are encouraged to reapply during the next program application period after reviewing ways to gain more points on the Point System.
+- Non-accepted applicants are encouraged to reapply during the next program application period.

 Other Program Requirements / Accepted Students